 remove the base and stalk while chopping the bhindi. chop into 1 or 2 inch pieces.

 also chop onions and tomatoes. keep aside.

-make a paste of ginger garlic and keep aside.
+make a paste of ginger and garlic in mortar-pestle and keep aside.

 heat 2 tbsp oil in a kadai (wok) or pan.

-add the bhindi and saute till they are completely cooked. you will have to keep an eye on them and stir in between many times.
+add the bhindi and saute stirring often till they are completely cooked. you will have to keep an eye on them and stir in between many times.

 taste the bhindi and if the crunchiness has gone and the bhindi have become soft, it means they are cooked. keep the sauteed bhindi aside.